APRIL 17, 2022 BULLETIN

 SANCTUARY CANDLES:

 The Sanctuary candles will be lit for the entire week for your intention.
-For the week of December 19-25.
-There are no intentions for this week.
+For the week of April 10-16 the right Sanctuary candle is in memory of + George W. Vrabel from the Graneto & Vrabel families.
+There is no request for the left sanctuary candle.

 LITURGICAL SCHEDULE